wazuh/wazuh-documentation/source/migrating-from-ossec/index.rst

 This is why, back in 2015, Wazuh team decided to fork the project.
 The result is a much more comprehensive, easy to use, reliable and scalable solution.
 The fork has had great adoption among the open source community, quickly becoming a broadly used solution in enterprise environments.

-Regarding project activity and roadmap, you can find Wazuh code in our `Github repository <https://github.com/wazuh/wazuh>`_.
+Regarding project activity and roadmap, you can find Wazuh code in our `GitHub repository <https://github.com/wazuh/wazuh>`_.
 We believe is relevant to mention that, at the time of writing this documentation, the project has over 8,500 commits (3,000+ more than OSSEC).

 Here is a brief summary of the value we added to the OSSEC project, and good reasons to upgrade your security monitoring infrastructure moving it to Wazuh: